Serena748/Serena748/README.md

 # Hi there!
 I'm Serena Kim 👋

-Welcome to my GitHub!
-I'm a Computer Science & Linguistics Honors student at UCLA, passionate about creating innovative solutions that make the world more inclusive for everyone.
-Fun fact, I only started coding when I am I'm on a journey to explore, build, and share.
+I'm a Computer Science & Linguistics student at UCLA, minoring in Data Science Engineering and Film in the Honors Program.
+Coming to the United States at 14, I grew up watching YouTube videos to practice my English.
+So, I genuinely believe in the power of technology to bridge communities and make opportunities more accessible - because I simply wouldn't be here without it.

 ---